Ella Toone: 2023–24

+2024–25

+Ahead of the 2024–25 season, Toone was named vice-captain of the club.
+In November 2024, she suffered a torn calf during training.
+This ended her run of 96 consecutive league appearances for United, the longest for an outfield player at a single club in the history of the WSL.
+United manager Marc Skinner confirmed she would be unable to play until January 2025 at earliest.

+On 11 January 2025, having returned from injury after missing six games, Toone scored as a substitute against West Bromwich Albion in the fourth round of the 2024–25 FA Cup.
+The following week, on 19 January, she scored her first WSL hat-trick in a 4–2 away victory in the Manchester derby.

+2025–26

+Toone made her 200th appearance for Manchester United during their 1–0 Champions League victory against Atlético Madrid on 16 October 2025, becoming the first women's player to reach that milestone.

 International career

 Youth

 Toone represented England at the 2016 FIFA U-17 Women's World Cup in Jordan.
 On 17 October 2017, Toone made her under-19 debut in an UEFA Women's Under-19 Championship qualification match against Kazakhstan, scoring twice in a 9–0 win.
 She scored 5 across the qualifying campaign as England finished second to Germany in the elite round.
 In June 2018, Toone was part of the 35-player shortlist to make the England under-20 squad for the FIFA Women's U20 World Cup, but was ruled out through injury.